 Are There Other Types of Pike?

-The southern pike (Esox cisalpinus) is a differently colored variant of the common northern pike, which was only recently classified as an own species (in 2011).
+The southern pike (Esox cisalpinus) is a differently colored variant of the common northern pike, which was only recently classified as a separate species (in 2011).

 This type of pike exhibits various patterns of bars or lines all over its body, as opposed to the northern pike’s spots.
 The southern pike also has fewer scales along its lateral line (101-115) than does the northern pike (125-148).